Active adaptolates: motility-induced percolating structures with an adaptive packing geometry

-\paragraph{Structural characterization of different phases.\textemdash} To characterize the observed phases, we first explore the distribution of the local density $\rho$ of the particles for different lattice heights (Fig.~\ref{fig2}a).
-In the absence of the lattice ($V=0$) and for low lattice height ($V=200 r_c^2$), we observe a bimodal local density distribution, signifying MIPS \cite{Stenhammar_SM_Phase_Behaviour_2014, Klamser_NC_Thermodynamic_Phases_2018}.
+\paragraph{Structural characterization of different phases.\textemdash} To characterize the observed phases, we examine the distribution of the local density $\rho$ of the ABPs for different lattice heights (Fig.~\ref{fig2}a).
+We partition the system into Voronoi cells, each cell containing a single ABP, and compute the local density by determining the ratio of the ABP's occupied area to its corresponding Voronoi cell area.
+In the absence of the lattice and for low lattice height ($V=60 r_c^2$), we observe a bimodal local density distribution, signifying MIPS \cite{Stenhammar_SM_Phase_Behaviour_2014, Klamser_NC_Thermodynamic_Phases_2018}.
 These peaks at $\rho\sim 0.05$ and $\rho \sim 0.72$ correspond to the co-existing low-density gas-like and high-density liquid-like (hexagonal packing) phases, respectively.
-The local structure of these phases can be characterized using the global hexatic $\psi_6$ and quartic $\psi_4$ bond order parameters (see Supplemental Material \cite{note1}) whose values are 1 for perfect hexatic and square crystals respectively \cite{Klamser_NC_Thermodynamic_Phases_2018, Digregorio_PRL_Full_Phase_2018}.
-For low lattice heights $V\lesssim 200 r_c^2$, $\psi_6>0.8$ (Fig.~\ref{fig2}b) which indicates that the ABPs are hexagonally packed within the dense clusters.
+The local structure of these phases can be characterized using the global hexatic $\psi_6$ and quartic $\psi_4$ bond order parameters (see Supplemental Material \cite{note1}) whose values are 1 for perfect hexatic and square crystals, respectively \cite{Klamser_NC_Thermodynamic_Phases_2018, Digregorio_PRL_Full_Phase_2018}.
+For $V\lesssim 60 r_c^2$, $\psi_6>0.8$ (Fig.~\ref{fig2}b) which indicates that the ABPs are hexagonally packed within the dense clusters.